 Black bears are awake from spring through fall, and mostly asleep in winter, curled up in dens.
 Bears choose many different kinds of dens, including hollow trees, under fallen trees, excavated mounds, or in ‘nests’ under briar patches.
 In more temperate areas, male bears and females without cubs may not den at all during the winter.

 Bears do not have territories, they have home ranges.
 Panthers have territories, and male panthers actively defend their area and will not let other male panthers live there.
-Bears have home ranges, where they share space with other bears of both sexes, just not at the same time unless it is a male and female during breeding season.
+Bears have home ranges, where they share space with other bears of both sexes, just not at the same time unless it is a male and female during the breeding season.
 A bear’s home range needs to be large enough to provide them with food, shelter, and mates.
-Males have larger home ranges (10 to 290 square miles) than females (1 to 50 square miles).
+Males have larger home ranges (up to 300 square miles) than females (up to 50 square miles).
 A male’s home range typically overlaps with multiple female home ranges.
 Bears travel farthest when food is harder to find, especially in early spring.